devildev-cyber/react-admin/docs/Features.md

 - stay up-to-date with the latest React and libraries versions
 - contribute to the open-source community

-At Marmelab, "sustainable" also means **low carbon footprint**.
+At @rocketBee, "sustainable" also means **low carbon footprint**.
 React-admin is regularly audited with [GreenFrame](https://greenframe.io/), a tool that measures the carbon footprint of software projects.
 Technical choices are also made with the environment in mind.
 For instance, the use of [React Query](https://tanstack.com/query/v5/) for caching data in react-admin reduces the number of HTTP requests, and thus reduces the carbon footprint of the application.